Appropriate Reliance on AI Advice: Conceptualization and the Effect of Explanations: Discussion

 In this article, we first defined AR and conceptualized a measurement concept (AoR).
 Following that, we derived a research model regarding the impact of explanations on AoR which we subsequently tested on a deception detection task.
 Though conducted in a limited scope, our findings should help to guide future work on AR.

 \textbf{Theoretical foundation of appropriate reliance.} The main contribution of our work is the theoretical development of AR.
 So far, terms like ``appropriate trust'', ``calibrated trust'' and AR were often used interchangeably in prior research.
 We provide clarity by defining AR and putting the terms in perspective.
 Second, we derive a granular, two-dimensional measurement concept---Appropriateness of Reliance (AoR).
-Most prior work neglected the initial human decision that would have been made without any AI advice.\footnote{The one exception is the work of \cite{buccinca2021trust} who measure over-reliance in the same way that we do but do not consider under-reliance.} Taking this initial human decision into account has two advantages: First, it allows to differentiate between the effects of advice (correct and incorrect) and confirmation.
+Most prior work neglected the initial human decision that would have been made without any AI advice.\footnote{The one exception is the work of \cite{buccinca2021trust} who measure over-reliance in the same way that we do but do not consider under-reliance.} Taking this initial human decision into account allows to differentiate between the effects of advice (correct and incorrect) and confirmation.
 Without the human initial decision, we cannot say for sure whether a final wrong human decision is due to over-reliance on a wrong AI advice or due to the human and the AI being wrong.
-Furthermore, taking the initial decision into account allows an interpretation of the potential for improvement through receiving AI advice and enables us to interpret the absolute level of reliance measures.

 \textbf{Implications for appropriate reliance and explainable AI.} We further have investigated the effect of AI explanations on AoR.
 We confirm the results of prior research \cite{bansal2021does,gonzalez2020human,wang2021explanations} by finding an effect of explanations on the $RAIR$.
 We believe that the reason for this could be that the AI's explanations increase people's knowledge of the task \cite{gonzalez2020human,spitzer2022training}.
 Maybe in such cases, the human should be seen less as a ``judge'' but instead more as a student of the AI.
 On the other hand, our results show that explanations do not influence the $RSR$.
 While this may sound disappointing at first, it also shows that the claim that explanations would reduce overreliance \cite{bansal2021does,buccinca2021trust} does not seem to hold for all kinds of tasks.\footnote{An earlier study by this research team \cite{schemmer2022influence} found initial signs of a reduced $RSR$ in a pretest.
 However, this study with more participants shows that the effect is not significant in a larger sample.} It further suggests that new techniques must be developed to distinguish incorrect AI advice.
 Moreover, our study is the first one that analyzed mediators of the effect of explanations on AR.
 Interestingly, in our study, we find no effect of explanations on trust.
 However, prior research has shown that it depends on a lot of confounding factors.
 We find significant effects of trust on $RAIR$ as well as $RSR$.
 Additionally, we show that the effect of explanations on $RAIR$ partially depends on the change in confidence after receiving AI advice.